osoleole/nlp_mdj/QuA_test.md

 ## Results of QuA test

 This is the question answering test of the new transformer model.
-It's trained on the available dataset and isn't tuned for any particular task.
+It's trained on the publically available dataset and isn't tuned for any particular task.
 Nevertheless, for some context-questions pairs it works amazingly good.
 To play with the model go to [Colab](https://colab.research.google.com/drive/1GjgtpQVXLI7bA2OM5zndkZNgNrLNbZp-#scrollTo=JRm8XSAQ31Cn)

 Here are some copy-pasted test results from the Colab.